MetalHexx/nibbles.net/README.md

 # nibbles.net
 A little .net console game engine I put together from scratch to explore game programming.
+Note, this is a work in progress and may never be completed.
+Enjoy!

 ## The Challenges
  - Create a game engine that can easily be reused to create mini games